alexiszamanidis/vscode-git-worktrees/README.md

 After creating a ZSH plugin that was responsible for wrapping up my daily git operations([zsh-git-fzf](https://github.com/alexiszamanidis/zsh-git-fzf)), I found myself very often switching between the terminal and my main Editor(VS Code).
 So I decided to create an extension for my main Editor that would help me avoid switching between them and keep everything in one tool.

+### Purpose of the extension

+-   Git version: 2.34.1

 ### Supported operations

 -   `git worktree list`